tytydraco/yessleep/out/Wedding_Nightmares_Night_Wedding.md

 "What?"

 "I'm not sure.
 But from the stories I've heard.
-The groom to be always comes back.
+The groom-to-be always comes back.
 It might take awhile, but he does.
 Sometimes it's because he's traditional himself and his family tells him he must do the right thing.
 Other times he comes back because the girl won't leave him alone."

 "Won't leave him alone?"

 "Yeah.
 They say that the bride will come find the man at the hour of her birth, haunting him until he returns and agrees to fulfill his end of the bargain."

 I rolled my eyes.
 "Yeah.
 Sure.
 I'm sure that's it kid.
 Either way.
 I can't take this money knowing what it's for."
 I put it on the table.
 "Please tell him that I wish their family luck in fulfilling their tradition.
 Also, tell them that I'm sorry for using some of the money for the cab fare.
-I had no other choice to return what is theirs."
+I had no other choice in order to return what is theirs."

 The boy shrugged a third time, "It's yours now.
 You should take it.
 What are you going to do?
 Walk all the way back?"